Crabz7/SatTrack/README.md

 Therefore, the purpose of this program is to possibly help someone, who faces the same issue as me.

 ## Installation
-1. Make sure you have the latest version of Python installed.
-2. Download .zip file under /releases.
+1. Download .zip file under /releases.
-3. Unzip.
+2. Unzip.
 Make sure to keep the file structure intact if you want the example weather.tle file to work out-of-the-box.
-4. Done, now you can execute the main.exe in the Scripts folder.
+3. Done, now you can execute the main.exe in the Scripts folder.

 ## Setup
 **ATTENTION: PLEASE REPLACE THE INCLUDED TLE FILE.
 IT IS ONLY FOR DEMO PURPOSES AND IT IS HIGHLY RECOMMMENDED TO PROVIDE YOUR OWN UPDATED TLE FILES AS TO AVOID CONFUSION.**